A class of singular control problems with tipping points: Introduction

-Our paper is related to the literature on the optimal management of a resource in a reflected Brownian diffusion setting.
-The word resource is used here in a broad sense, it can represent corporate cash\footnote{Jeanblanc and Shiryaev \cite{Jeanblanc}, Radner and Shepp \cite{Radner} have set the benchmark case for the analysis of corporate cash management in continuous time.
-These contributions have been extended in a number of directions.} (D\'ecamps, Mariotti, Rochet and Villeneuve \cite{Dec1}), populations (Alvarez and Hening \cite{Alvarez1}), or any resource subject to a control problems of the storage or inventory type as in Shreve, Lehoczky and Gaver \cite{SGL} which we will take as a natural benchmark for our model.
-These studies develop one-dimensional singular stochastic control problems, in which the optimal strategy is to consume the resource when its reserve exceeds an endogenous critical value.
 Other studies have incorporated stochastic profitability or stochastic interest rates into the standard optimal management model.
-These extensions lead to new and challenging control problems in a two-dimensional diffusion process setting.\footnote{ See for example, Reppen, Rochet and Soner \cite{Reppen}, D\'ecamps and Villeneuve \cite{Dec2}, De Angelis \cite{Deangelis1}, Bandini, De Angelis, Ferrari and Gozzi \cite{Bandini}.} Our paper deals with a different type of problem, where the DM controls the level of the resource and its running minimum.
-While there is an extensive literature on two-dimensional optimal stopping problems involving the running maximum\footnote{ See the seminal contributions of Shepp and Shiryaev \cite{Shepp}, Dubins, Shepp, and Shiryaev \cite{Dubins}, Graversen and Peskir \cite{Graversen}, Peskir \cite{Peskir}.
-See also Guo and Zervos \cite{Guo}, Ott \cite{Ott}, Gapeev and Rodosthenous \cite{Gapeev}, Rodosthenous and Zervos \cite{Rodos}, D\'ecamps, Gensbittel and Mariotti \cite{Dec3} amongst many others.} (or the running minimum) of a one-dimensional diffusion, control problems have not yet been considered.
-To the best of our knowledge, Ferrari and Rodosthenous \cite{FerrariNeofytos}, which became available during the writing of this paper, is the only other study that develops a two-dimensional optimal control problem involving the running minimum of a diffusion process.
+These extensions led to new and challenging control problems in two-dimensional diffusion settings, as in Reppen, Rochet, and Soner \cite{Reppen}, De Angelis \cite{Deangelis1}, Bandini, De Angelis, Ferrari, and Gozzi \cite{Bandini}, and D\'ecamps and Villeneuve \cite{Dec2}.
+The present paper deals with a different type of problem, in which the dm controls the level of the resource and its running minimum.
+While there exists an extensive literature on two-dimensional optimal stopping problems involving the running maximum (or the running minimum) of a one-dimensional diffusion,\footnote{Shepp and Shiryaev \cite{Shepp}, Dubins, Shepp, and Shiryaev \cite{Dubins}, Graversen and Peskir \cite{Graversen}, and Peskir \cite{Peskir} offer seminal contributions.
+See also Guo and Zervos \cite{Guo}, Ott \cite{Ott}, Gapeev and Rodosthenous \cite{Gapeev}, Rodosthenous and Zervos \cite{Rodos}, and D\'ecamps, Gensbittel, and Mariotti \cite{Dec3} for more recent contributions.} stochastic control problems with similar features have been scarcely ever considered.